resohead/posts/laravel-gmail-setup/index.md

 ---
-title: Laravel gmail config
+title: Laravel gmail setup
-slug: laravel-gmail-config
+slug: laravel-gmail-setup
-description: A quick tip to show how to configure gmail for laravel
+description: A quick tip to show how to configure gmail for laravel.
-excerpt:
 date: 2022-08-16
 tags: [laravel, snippet, mail, config]
 sources: []